Article researched, written and photographed by Jeannette Briggs

 Above: Breydon Water - photo by Evelyn Simak and reproduced by kind permission.

-I do hope that this brief introduction to the Norfolk Broads has given you an insight into the unique delights of these waterways, and that it will encourage you to come and try for yourself the special pleasures of boating on these rivers and broads!
+I do hope that this brief introduction to the Norfolk Broads has given you an insight into the unique delights of these waterways.
+You can come and try for yourself canal boat hire or join others taking canal boat holidays on these rivers and broads!